The Ultimate Guide to Ice Dams

 Using heated gutter guards can help prevent the formation of ice dams, but they can also provide a number of additional benefits.

 - Adaptable.
 If there are certain areas of your roof or gutter system that needs extra attention, Ice Shield’s heated cable can be added to a single panel providing sufficient protection from icicle formation keeping your gutter guards functioning properly.

 - Great Price.
 Ice Shield gives you the best bang for your buck because each system is tailored to suit your specific needs.

 - Flexible.
 Heating cables can be added to your MasterShield gutter guard at any time, including retroactively.

 While it’s difficult to guarantee that you’ll never have to deal with ice dams again by following the steps listed in this guide, you are definitely a lot less likely to experience any of the damage that is associated with ice dam leakage.
 As long as it snows, ice dams will attempt to form on your roof.
 That’s why it’s so important to be prepared.

 This fall, remember to take the necessary steps to ensure that your home is ice dam proof.
 This includes double checking that your home is properly sealed in order to ventilate and insulate well, regardless of the weather outside.
 The primary goal when it comes to sealing your home is to keep warm air inside and keep cooler air out.

 Investing in MasterShield’s Ice Shield will help melt any lingering snow on your roof.
-Melting snow on the roof will allow the excess water to drain properly and that will mean that your roof is a lot less likely to leak due to winter damage.
+Melting snow on the roof will allow the excess water to drain properly and that will mean that your roof is a lot less likely to leak due to cold weather damage.

 We hope that this guide helps you and your family to stay safer and warmer this winter.
 Be sure to call MasterShield for a quote today.
 Your future ice dam free self will thank you.